What is the Pocophone F1?

 Based on Pocophones’s hardware strategy, it seems as though the company’s philosophy isn’t all that different from the origins of OnePlus.
 It’s making waves in the industry by offering as powerful a phone as possible for as little as possible, without the end product coming across as half-baked or cheap.

-What we were able to do was to trial the same high-fidelity titles we’d expect to be able to play on any high-end handset sporting similar internals.
-Games such as Asphalt 9 and PUBG Mobile ran the gauntlet, as did more approachable 2D offerings such as Alto’s Odyssey.
+Games such as Asphalt 9 and PUBG Mobile also ran the gauntlet, as did more approachable 2D offerings such as Alto’s Odyssey.
 The Pocophone F1 proved rock-solid, and also presented games with top-tier visual fidelity without complaint.

 You can max out the settings on the biggest titles in the Play Store, safe in the knowledge that the F1 will be able to handle them.
 It offers short load times, reliably smooth frame rates when playing the likes of PUBG Mobile, and impressive visual effects – such as lens flare and vehicle reflectivity within Asphalt – where supported.